 His consistency throughout the 2019 season – topping the wicket-taking charts in the Specsavers County Championship for Notts, and marrying potency with the ball with brutal ball-striking in the One-Day competitions – led to a deserved hat-trick at Nottinghamshire's end of season awards, scooping the Championship and One-Day Cup Player of the Year titles in addition to the overall Player of the Year accolade.

-The frustration of the long 2020 lay-off due to the Corona Virus lockdown will have been felt strongly by all players but Fletcher, with his obvious delight in the game, was one of the keenest to be back out at Trent Bridge.
-Unfortunately, an injury kept him out of the First XI and the Outlaws squad for much of the season.
+The frustration of the long 2020 lay-off due to the Corona Virus lockdown will have been felt strongly by all players but Fletcher, with his obvious delight in the game, was among the keenest of all to be back out at Trent Bridge.

 Nottinghamshire First-Class Number: 599